Kevin-Robertson/Inveigh/README.md

 * __NBNSTypes__ - Default = 00,20: Comma separated list of NBNS types to spoof.
 Types include 00 = Workstation Service, 03 = Messenger Service, 20 = Server Service, 1B = Domain Name
 * __HTTP__ - Default = Enabled: (Y/N) Enable/Disable HTTP challenge/response capture.
 * __HTTPS__ - Default = Disabled: (Y/N) Enable/Disable HTTPS challenge/response capture.
 Warning, a cert will be installed in the local store and attached to port 443.
 If the function does not exit gracefully, execute "netsh http delete sslcert ipport=0.0.0.0:443" and manually remove the certificate from "Local Computer\Personal" in the cert store.
 * __HTTPAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type.
 This setting does not apply to wpad.dat requests.
+Note that Microsoft has changed the behavior of WDAP through NBNS in the June 2016patches.
+A WPAD enabled browser may now trigger NTLM authentication after sending out NBNS requests to random hostnames and connecting to the root of the web server.
 * __HTTPBasicRealm__ - Specify a realm name for Basic authentication.
 This parameter applies to both HTTPAuth and WPADAuth.
 * __HTTPDir__ - Specify a full directory path to enable hosting of basic content through the HTTP/HTTPS listener.
 * __HTTPDefaultFile__ - Specify a filename within the HTTPDir to serve as the default HTTP/HTTPS response file.
 This file will not be used for wpad.dat requests.